David Byron: Early life (1947–1969)

-With Uriah Heep 1969–1976
+With Uriah Heep (1969–1976)

-Byron sang on ten Uriah Heep albums: Very 'eavy Very 'Umble, Salisbury, Look at Yourself, Demons and Wizards, The Magician's Birthday, Live, Sweet Freedom, Wonderworld, Return To Fantasy, and High and Mighty.
+Byron sang on 10 Uriah Heep albums: Very 'Eavy, Very 'Umble, Salisbury, Look at Yourself, Demons and Wizards, The Magician's Birthday, Live, Sweet Freedom, Wonderworld, Return To Fantasy, and High and Mighty.
 In 1975, Byron released his first solo album, Take No Prisoners, which also featured fellow Heep members Box, Hensley and Lee Kerslake.
 Byron also gained a reputation for hard drinking, which eventually led to him being sacked from Uriah Heep at the end of a Spanish tour in July 1976.

 Hensley said at the time, "David was one of those classic people who couldn't face up to the fact that things were wrong and he looked for solace in a bottle."
 Ahead of his dismissal, Uriah Heep had secured John Lawton as replacement singer.
-Their manager at the time, Bron said Byron had been released in "the best interest of the group".
+Their manager at the time, Gerry Bron, said Byron had been released in "the best interest of the group".
 Bron explained that Byron and the other Uriah Heep members had been in disagreement for some time over fundamental issues of group policy, and that the differences had been finally brought to a head following the band's recent tour of Britain and Europe.
 "It was felt by the rest of the group that they could no longer reconcile David's attitude with their own," commented Bron.

-Later career (1975–1984)
+Later career (1976–1984)

 Byron recorded three solo albums: Take No Prisoners in 1975, Baby Faced Killer in 1978, and That Was Only Yesterday, which was recorded in 1984, one year before his death.
 During this period, Byron teamed up with former Colosseum / Humble Pie guitarist Clem Clempson and former Wings drummer Geoff Britton to form Rough Diamond.
 They recorded one self-titled LP for Island Records in March 1977.
 The album sold poorly and Byron quit.